zkiu/Task-Tracker/README.md

-TaskForm - create layout, when creating new task -> create a new initial comment TasksList - change colour of items in task list based on priority General - implement more security in code, check validation for the project, HTML - set tabindex attribute for Aria, make validation and sanatize input fields firebase - update security rules
+TaskForm - create layout, when creating new task -> create a new initial comment TasksList - change colour of items in task list based on priority General - implement more security in code, check validation for the project, HTML - set tabindex attribute for Aria, make validation and sanatize input fields
+Feature - when archiving a task, it gets move to a different collection, so as searching the task collection is faster firebase - update security rules
 CSS - address responsive page break display issues: dashboard width < 770px